IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 }
 ```

-This was chosen because it can be represented entirely in code, and also, tbh, its a little more of a challenge so I though it'd be fun, feel free to do it either way yourself, though.
+This was chosen because it can be represented entirely in code, and also, to be honest, it's a little more of a challenge so I though it'd be fun.
+Feel free to do it either way yourself, though.

 ### Setup

-On the computer in front of you should have a copy of *Ghidra*, this is the primary reverse engineering tool we will be using for this walkthrough.
-Ghidra is started by locating and running the `ghidraRun` binary.
+On the computer in front of you should have a copy of Ghidra, as mentioned previously this is the primary reverse engineering tool we will be using for this walkthrough.
+Ghidra is started by locating and running the `ghidraRun` binary, like you would any other application.
 Once Ghidra is opened, you can either press `Ctrl+N` or go to `File > New Project` to open up a new project.

 At this stage you should be greeted with the New Project wizard.
 The first option you will have is to create either a "shared" or "non-shared" project.
 You want "non-shared" at the minute.
 Shared projects are great for working in teams on one specific piece of software, but as this is supposed to be an individual task, and for simplicity's sake, it's best to just go for non-shared

 ![Ghidra New Project Wizard Sharing Options](media/Ghidra-1.png)

 Next specify where you want to save the project files.
-I recommend creating a new subdirectory wherever your Minesweeper application is called `Ghidra` and saving it in there, as you can see in the image below.
+I recommend creating a new subdirectory, wherever your Minesweeper application is, called `Ghidra` and saving it in there, as you can see in the image below.
 This is more for consistency and neat file structure's sake than anything else.

 ![Creating the project itself with the file path and project name](media/Ghidra-2.png)